-§ Act of 18 February 1994 on the old-age pensions of officers of the Police, the Internal Security Agency, Foreign Intelligence Agency, the Military Counterintelligence Service, the Military Intelligence Service, the Central Anti-Corruption Bureau, the Border Guard, the Marshal's Guard, the State Protection Service, the State Fire Service, the Tax and Customs and Service and the Prison Service as well as their families (Journal of Laws of 2022, item 1626, and of 2023, item 347, 658, 641) - the so-called Pension Provision Act.
+Act of 18 February 1994 on the old-age pensions of officers of the Police, the Internal Security Agency, Foreign Intelligence Agency, the Military Counterintelligence Service, the Military Intelligence Service, the Central Anti-Corruption Bureau, the Border Guard, the Marshal Guard, the State Protection Service, the State Fire Service, the Tax and Customs Service and the Prison Service as well as their families (Journal of Laws of 2023, item 1280, 1429 and 1834) - the so-called Pension Provision Act.

-Benefits from the system of social provision for judges, in particular the principles of judges' retirement are described in:
+Benefits from the system of social provision for judges, in particular the principles of judges' retirement, are described in:

-- § Act of 27 July 2001 Law on the Organisation of Common Courts System (Journal of Laws of 2023, item 217, 614, 1030), - § Regulation of the Minister of Justice of 21 June 2018 on the retired judges' emoluments and survivors' emoluments of judges' and retired judges' family members and the dates of transferring social insurance contributions to the Social Insurance Institution (Journal of Laws of 2018, item 1258).
+- Act of 27 July 2001 Law on the organisation of common courts system (Journal of Laws of 2024, item 334), - Regulation of the Minister of Justice of 21 June 2018 on the retired judges' emoluments and survivors' emoluments of judges' and retired judges' family members and the dates of transferring social insurance contributions to the Social Insurance Institution (Journal of Laws of 2018, item 1258).

-Benefits from the system of social provision for public prosecutors, in particular the principles of prosecutors' retirement are described in:
+Benefits from the system of social provision for public prosecutors, in particular the principles of prosecutors' retirement, are described in:

-- § Act of 28 January 2016 Law on the Public Prosecutor's Office (Journal of Laws of 2023, item 1360), - § Act of 27 July 2001 Law on the Organisation of Common Courts System (Journal of Laws of 2023, item 217, as amended).
+- Act of 28 January 2016 Law on the Public Prosecutor's Office (Journal of Laws of 2024, item 390), - Act of 27 July 2001 Law on the organisation of common courts system (Journal of Laws of 2024, item 334).

-Rescue benefits are described in:
+Rescue benefits are provided pursuant to:

-- § Act of 17 December 2021 on voluntary fire brigades (Journal of Laws of 2021, item 2490, as amended). - § Act of 18 August 2011 on safety and rescue in the mountains and on organised ski areas (Journal of Laws of 2022, item 1425, as amended).
+- Act of 17 December 2021 on voluntary fire brigades (Journal of Laws of 2023, item 194, as amended). - Act of 18 August 2011 on safety and rescue in the mountains and on organised ski areas (Journal of Laws of 2023, item 1154, as amended), - Act of 8 February 2023 on a cash benefit due to family members of officers or professional soldiers whose death occurred in connection with service or undertaking off-duty activities to save human life or health, or property (Journal of Laws of 2023, item 658).